syncfusion-content/ember-docs/emberjs/Getting-Started.md

     }
 {% endhighlight %}

+* Disable `EXTEND_PROTOTYPES` option in the `environment.js` file under `config` folder to prevent `on` function prototype extension in our controls events.

+{% highlight js %}
+    EmberENV: {
+		FEATURES: {
+			// Here you can enable experimental features on an ember canary build
+			// e.g. 'with-controller': true
+		},
+		EXTEND_PROTOTYPES: false
+    },
+{% endhighlight %}

 * Open the command prompt in the root folder and run the command `npm install` to download the dependent files in node-modules.

 * Copy the files `ej.web.all.min` and `jsrender.min` into the `vendor` folder.
 Import the same into the application using below code in `ember-cli-build.js`.